© Unofficial Royalty 2024

 July 19, 1810 – Death of Luise of Mecklenburg-Strelitz, Queen of Prussia, wife of King Friedrich Wilhelm III of Prussia, at Schloss Hohenzieritz in Hohenzieritz, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany; buried in the garden at Charlottenburg Palace in Berlin, Kingdom of Prussia, now in Brandenburg, Germany, where a mausoleum was built over her grave

 Luise married the future King Friedrich Wilhelm III of Prussia.
 Luise was wildly popular in Prussia from the start, and descriptions of her from this time speak of her grace, goodness, and beauty.
-The marriage was a happy one, and the couple raised their nine children rather quietly at Paretz Palace west of Berlin.
+The marriage was happy and the couple raised their nine children quietly at Paretz Palace west of Berlin.
 Friedrich Wilhelm became King of Prussia in 1797.
 As queen, Luise traveled around Prussia with her husband, becoming more well-known and well-liked.
 On July 19, 1810, while visiting her father, 34-year-old Luise died in her husband’s arms from an unidentified illness.
 Her grieving husband later instituted the Order of Louise in her name and her family mourned her death each year on July 19.

 Unofficial Royalty: Luise of Mecklenburg-Strelitz, Queen of Prussia